Vinayakdb2004/Celebrity_Face_Detection_Using_VGG19/README.md

 About Dataset,
 This dataset contains images of 18 Hollywood celebrities with 100 images of each celebrity.
 The people in this dataset are:

-Angelina Jolie\n
+Angelina Jolie,
-Brad Pitt
+Brad Pitt,
-Denzel Washington
+Denzel Washington,
-Hugh Jackman
+Hugh Jackman,
-Jennifer Lawrence
+Jennifer Lawrence,
-Johnny Depp
+Johnny Depp,

-Kate Winslet
+Kate Winslet,
-Leonardo DiCaprio
+Leonardo DiCaprio,
-Megan Fox
+Megan Fox,
-Natalie Portman
+Natalie Portman,
-Nicole Kidman
+Nicole Kidman,
-Robert Downey Jr.
+Robert Downey Jr,
-Sandra Bullock
+Sandra Bullock,
-Scarlett Johansson
+Scarlett Johansson,
-Tom Cruise
+Tom Cruise,
-Tom Hanks
+Tom Hanks,
 Will Smith
-Deep Learning
-Celebrities
-Celebrity Faces Dataset(17 directories)